AvolitesLtd/TitanManual/docs/capture-visualiser/setting-up-the-rig.md

 ![Camera movements in Capture Visualiser Workspace Window](/docs/images/Camera-movements-in-Capture-Visualiser-Workspace-Window.png)

-The left hand pad moves the camera **left and right**, and towards and away from the stage.
+The left hand pad moves the camera <strong>left and right</strong>, and towards and away from the stage.

-The middle pad moves the camera **up and down**.
+The middle pad moves the camera <strong>up and down</strong>.

 The right hand pad can be set to rotate or orbit mode

--   **Rotate:** turns the camera to face left, right, up, down
+-   <strong>Rotate:</strong> turns the camera to face left, right, up, down

--   **Orbit:** orbits the camera around the stage in a circular path keeping it pointed at the same object.
+-   <strong>Orbit:</strong> orbits the camera around the stage in a circular path keeping it pointed at the same object.

 Press the <Keys.ContextKey>Move Camera</Keys.ContextKey> context button to link camera movement to the wheels.
-This also opens the **Set Coordinates** menu with softkeys allowing you to enter numeric camera positions.
+This also opens the <strong>Set Coordinates</strong> menu with softkeys allowing you to enter numeric camera positions.

 Press the <Keys.ContextKey>Rotate Camera</Keys.ContextKey> or <Keys.ContextKey>Orbit Camera</Keys.ContextKey> context buttons to link